 When you see the back of your ladle covered you are done.

 Place the chocolate chip on the bottom.

 Plain Kova / Unsweetened Khova - 100 gms

 All purpose flour / Maida - 1 tbsp

 Chocolate Chips - for garnishing

 How to make Chocolate Kulfi at home:

-If you are going to use popsicle moulds like I did, then once it’s frozen, dip them into hot water.
+If you are going to use popsicle molds as I did, then once it's frozen, dip them into hot water.
 The kulfi will easily come out.